Code-Institute-Submissions/latinmix-fitness/README.md

 - The entire page should fit the screen height to follow aproach of small unit of information.

 On the **Plans** page:
-- The three plans options will be displayed next to a emotive image.
+- The three plans options will be displayed.
-- The flow of information will fall left to right and back to left to be dynamic.
+- The flow of information will fall right to left and back to right to be dynamic.
-- On desktop version, images will increase in size sligtly, one after the other.
 - Brief text to explain payment methods at the bottom.
 - Lastly a button to "Contact Us" and book a class.
-- The entire page should fit the screen height to follow aproach of small unit of information.

 On the **Contact** page:
 - The user has two options of contact: sending a query via form or contacting diretly from details provided.